openstax/css-coverage.js/README.md

 It also:

 - gives coverage information on your source _LESS_ files, not just the compiled CSS file
-- can instrument files loaded via the RequireJS `less!` plugin
+- also instruments files loaded via the RequireJS `less!` plugin (if used)
 - provides a command line script to run against individual test files or pages hosted on a website

 **TODO:** Coverage currently runs after every test but there will be a function you can call in the middle of a test